maxideri/maxideri/README.md

 - 👋 Hi, I’m @maxideri
 - 👀 I’m interested in solving problem with Data Science tools
-- 🌱 I’m currently learning SQL and Python and its Machine Learning and Data Science modules
+- 🌱 I’m currently learning about Machine Learning and Data Science
-- 💞️ I’m looking to collaborate on Data Science and GIS projects
 - 📫 How to reach me: https://www.linkedin.com/in/geomaxideri/

 <!---